 NEED & Impact

-Over 50% of seniors in care do not have any close relatives to visit them.*
+Currently, 3.3 million seniors live in senior homes across the U.S, and over 50% do not have any close relatives to visit them.*

 Rachel Doyle founded GlamourGals in 2000 as a junior in high school in memory of her grandmother, who had recently passed away.
 The first GlamourGals makeover took place in Commack, New York with only three volunteers.